What’s in your garage? Hidden poisons that can harm curious pets.

 Many years ago when I was about 8 years old, my aunt had a cat that she had rescued from a shelter.
 Taz was a very spunky and curious guy.
 He could climb any tree and open any door.
 He even taught himself to go to the bathroom on the toilet like his humans did.
 Taz loved to sneak out into the garage to explore new things.
-Normally, that wouldn’t be an issue, but this garage was filled with harmful poisons that Taz was all too interested in.
+Normally, that wouldn’t be an issue, but this garage was filled with harmful chemicals, like rat poison, that Taz was all too interested in.

 All too often, poisons are packaged in bright coloring, which animals can’t resist.
 Taz was no exception.
 One evening, the frisky feline wandered into his favorite hideaway, in the hopes of spending the night.
 He discovered some antifreeze that had been left open.
 By the next morning, when my aunt realized he wasn’t in the house, it was too late to help Taz.
 Unfortunately, this is one of those cases where curiosity actually did kill a cat.